Sea Level

 Dangers

-Rising sea levels already a problem
+Rising sea levels are already a problem

 • The Intergovernmental Panel on Climate Change (IPCC) predicts that sea levels will rise between 0.18 to 0.6 meters (7 inches to 2 feet) between 1990 and 2100.